zhalux19/TodoList/README.md

-A todo list app usng React for the frontend and .net core for the backend
+A todo list app using React for the frontend and .net core for the backend

 Frontend stack\
 Redux Toolkit for state management\